 Next, you should consider what test coverage is necessary to guarantee a quality finished product.
 Utilizing the full arsenal of test capabilities available may or may not be required for your application, and in fact, may be cost prohibitive.
 For example, if you are fielding a one-of-a kind-satellite orbiting earth, you will want to perform every type of test available, to ensure that the finished product will function reliably for years in an environment where repair is not an option.
 However, if you are producing musical greeting cards, a simple, functional test may be all that is required.

 What Test Coverage Is Best for You?

-With the testing phase of a completed printed circuit board comprising up to 30% of overall costs, it’s more important than ever to fully plan and strategize your DFT process within your PCB design software.
+With the testing phase of a completed printed circuit board comprising up to 30% of overall costs, it’s more important than ever to fully plan and strategize your DFT process within your PCB design for test guidelines.
 This first begins with knowing the capabilities of your manufacturer and what test coverage is considered necessary to guarantee a quality finished product.
 Download a free Design for Testability white paper to learn more about the available testing coverage and which one is best for your PCB design.
-Plan the best DFT process.
+Plan the best DFT Printed Circuit Board process.